compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 ```julia
 frule!!(f, x, y, z)
 ```
-This kind of transformation is performed in basically the same way in both `IRCode` and `BBCode`.
+This kind of transformation is performed in basically the same way for both `IRCode` and `BBCode`.
 For example, the `mul_int` statement associated to ssa `%7` can be replaced with an `add_int` statement as follows:
 ```jldoctest my_factorial
 julia> using Core: SSAValue